lsuits/lsu-block_quickmail/README.md

+Louisiana State University ITS no longer maintains this Project.

 # Quickmail (v2)

 Quickmail is a Moodle block plugin that provides selective, bulk messaging for Moodle courses and sites.
 Developed by Louisiana State University :tiger:, Geaux Tigers!!!